-1. The designer shall be especially thorough in coordinating the requirements for wiring under this Division with those requirements specified in Division 26 of this document.
-2. Specify adequate experience level and documentation of all personnel engaged in the installation of medium voltage wiring and the making of cable splices for this wiring.
-3. Adequately specify any special tests, precautions, notifications, etc. that are needed prior to energizing any medium voltage cable and associated equipment.
-Any required tests shall be in accordance with IPCEA Standards.
-4. Specify the proper protection of medium voltage cable both prior to installation and during the actual installation within a conduit system.
-5. For any additional information on Medium Voltage installations, please contact University [Utility Services](#).
+1. All medium voltage systems shall comply with the [Medium Voltage Guidebook](#).
+2. The designer shall be especially thorough in coordinating the requirements for wiring under this Division with those requirements specified in Division 26 of this document.
+1. Specify adequate experience level and documentation of all personnel engaged in the installation of medium voltage wiring and the making of cable splices for this wiring.
+It is preferable that this task be done by a single individual throughout the project.
+4. Adequately specify any special tests, precautions, notifications, etc. that are needed prior to energizing any medium voltage cable and associated equipment.
+Medium voltage cables shall be VLF withstand tested following IEEE 400.2 guidelines before being placed into service.
+5. Specify the proper protection of medium voltage cable both prior to installation and during the actual installation within a conduit system.
+6. For any additional information on Medium Voltage installations, please contact University [Utility Services](#).